 Strength training alters the body in different ways for everyone and depending on your diet and intensity of your workouts you may gain, lose or maintain your weight.
 But the point is that you’ll have more muscle than when you started.
 You will have more tone, shape and firmness on your body with strength training.

 One of the comparisons I like to make is between sprinters and marathon runners.
 Both are runners but run different distances.A sprinter needs to generate explosive power and speed.
 Their workouts include being able to move heavy weights as fast as possible and they develop lean, densely-muscled bodies because of lifting.

 While a marathon runner focuses on a running program for endurance to build a more efficient cardiovascular system and they tend to develop a more lithe, gangly type of body.

 Both are runners but their bodies developed differently based on how they trained.

 Cardio vs Strength Training - My Own Case Study

-Below are pictures of myself years ago and present moment.
+Below are pictures of myself in college compared to 2015.

 Back in the day I had no clue about strength training so what I did for exercise instead was just lots of cardio.
 I was part of a swimming and running team and put in 3 hours of practice 5 days a week when it was in season.